wolframhorn/wolframhorn.github.io/content/authors/admin/_index.md

 bio:

 # Interests to show in About widget
-interests:
+#interests:
-- International Macroeconomics
+#- International Macroeconomics
-- Macro-Finance
+#- Macro-Finance
-- Monetary Economics
+#- Monetary Economics
-- Firm Dynamics
+#- Firm Dynamics

 # Education to show in About widget
 education: